Remote Sensing Energy Mechanics

 Sensors are similar in that they detect reflected energy at specific wavelengths (visible, infrared, ultraviolet).
 These are ranges of wavelengths are “spectral bands”.
 Spectral bands are ranges of wavelength ranges.
 For example, the infrared spectrum is from 750 nm to 1 mm.
 Also, the ultraviolet range is from 100 to 400 nm.

 The reflected energy that a sensor measures is equal to the energy incident minus the energy absorbed and transmitted.

 What is the proportion of reflected energy back to the sensor compared to the incident energy from the sun?

 Er = Ei – Ea – Et

 And each object has a unique spectral signature that absorbs, transmits, and reflects different amounts of wavelengths.

 The two types of remote sensing are passive and active sensors.

 Passive remote sensing measures natural energy at specific frequencies (v) (i.e. wavelength Λ).

 For example, sensors can measure visible energy which is in the range of 390-700 nm.

-Whereas active sensors like LIDAR sends its own pulse of light and measures it when it returns to the sensor.
+Whereas active sensors like LIDAR send their own pulse of light and measure it when it returns to the sensor.